vmchale/hgis/README.md

 From the command line, type

 ```
-hgis FILE.shp OUTPUT.svg
+hgis --file FILE.shp --output OUTPUT.svg
 ```

 to read a shapefile and write an svg.

 #### Library